 Focusing too much on yourself is a trap.
-You stop noticing others as it happened to the old man.
+You stop noticing others, as happened to the old man.
 He wanted the lamp to make him visible to others but forgot that people don’t see in us what we expect.

 “Pleasers” are focused on external perception.
-They care so much about what others think of them that they are not authentic.
+They care so much about what others think of them that they aren’t authentic.
 They lost touch with themselves and don’t do much about it.
 Instead of seeking fulfillment, they wear the masks others expect from them, as I wrote here.

 “Seekers” are lost souls.
 They lack clarity on who they are or what they stand for.
-They are also clueless about how others perceive them.
+They’re also clueless about how others perceive them.
 Being a “seeker” can be a temporary or permanent stage.
-We all lose clarity of who we are from time to time.
-Some people simply decide not to do anything about it.
+We all lose clarity of who we are from time to time – some people simply decide not to do anything about it.

 This matrix is helpful to assess where you are and what you need to work on.
 However, life cannot be lived through the eyes of a 2×2 graph.